This post contains affiliate links. Please see our disclosure policy.

 Your homemade pie crust dough can be stored in the fridge or in the freezer.
 Depending on the final recipe you plan on creating with the pie dough, its possible only half of this dough is needed.

-My recipe makes enough for one large thick galette dough, plenty of dough for making hand pies, or two crusts for a top and bottom pie crust.
+My recipe makes enough for one large batch for galette dough, plenty of dough for making smaller hand pies, or two crusts for a top and bottom pie crust.
+Though I do prefer to make the double batch for my pies for easy measuring and make a half batch for creating a braid or cutout dough decorations.

 Weigh and divide the dough in half.
 Shape the two halves into flatter round discs.
 Cover each disc in plastic wrap and place in fridge until ready to use for up to 3 days.

-Let your dough rest for 30 minutes to an hour before rolling out.
+Let your dough rest for 1 hour before rolling out.
 If the dough has been in the fridge longer than an hour, let it sit on the counter for about 15-20 minutes to warm slightly to room temperature before rolling out.
+If the dough springs back while rolling, it needs more resting time in the fridge.

 Not ready to bake just yet and want to freeze your pie dough?
-Double wrap in plastic wrap and place in a freezer safe ziplock back or air tight container for up to 3 months of freshness.
+Double wrap in plastic wrap and place in a freezer safe plastic bag or airtight container for up to 3 months of freshness.

 Can You Freeze an Unbaked Pie Crust?